AutoConfig Job Types

 }

 job.
-It will collect up to 5 ticker snapshots and removes older snapshots in case they exist.
+It will collect ticker snapshots according to the snapshots

 As long as the collectData

-job runs, it keeps collecting tickers.
-It is not recommended to permanently collect tickers while also running other autoconfig jobs that use tickers: API usage weight is relatively high, and it will slow down Gunbot performance slightly.
+job runs, it continuously collects tickers.
+It is not recommended to permanently collect tickers while also running other AutoConfig jobs that use tickers: API rate limit consumption is relatively high, and it will slightly slow down Gunbot's performance.

 To backtest using the collected data, run a job with type backtesting

 .
-Do this while you have Gunbot core and other autoconfig jobs disabled, because it's very cpu intensive and you don't want other jobs to interrupt.
+Do this while you have the Gunbot core and other AutoConfig jobs disabled, because backtesting is very CPU-intensive and you do not want other jobs to interrupt.

-option so that the job runs as soon as it gets enabled.
+option so that the job runs as soon as it is enabled.

 Backtesting does not take maxPairs